hellowhirl/mastering-git/README.md

 git stash push -m "New tax rules."
 ```

-To include new files that we add we have to use the --all (-a) option
+To include new files that we add we have to use the --all (-a) option.

 - By default new files will not be included in a stash
+- We can combine -a and -m as -am

 ```
 git stash push -am "New stash message."